lifemapper/lmsyft/README.md

 For local testing in a development environment, tests in the tests directory require the lmtest module available at https://github.com/lifemapper/lmtest.

-Environment variables set in the Docker containers from the .env.conf file are necessary to test containers from the host machine.
+Environment variables set in the Docker containers from the .env.broker.conf and .env.broker.conf files are necessary to inform the host machine/container of its FQDN.

 **Temp solution:** Export these variables to the local environment in the python virtual environment activation script (bin/activate) script.